openflighthpc/concertim-openstack-service/README.md

 ###### RABBIT MQ

-The [Update Handler](/docs/updater.md) listens to the Openstack Rabbit MQ messaging queue to catch updates that happen in the openstack backend.
+The [view_queue](/docs/view.md) listens to the Openstack RabbitMQ messaging queue to catch updates that happen in the openstack backend.
 RabbitMQ requires its own auth details.

 - `rmq_username` : The username for the Openstack notification queue inside RabbitMQ (default is `openstack`)
 - `rmq_password` : The password for the RabbitMQ user